Cocoi heron: Description

 The iris is usually yellow and the bill dull yellow.
 The bare skin of the orbital region is pale greenish.
 Some breeding cocoi herons observed in Argentina have bright yellow bills with a red tinge at the base and dusky pink legs.
 In flight, its large wings make it a slow but sturdy and graceful flyer.
 The voice is a deep croak.
 Overall, the cocoi heron is similar in appearance to the grey heron; but the former has slightly darker colouration and a longer neck and crest.

 In the juvenile, the underparts are ash grey and streaked with buff.
 The neck and upper body surface are pale brownish with a little ash grey tinge on the neck.
 Compared to the adult, the crown is duller and the under-tail coverts have a dusky streaking.
 Juveniles also lack the long plumes and occipital crest typical of the adult.
 Despite the paler colouration, the downy chick already shows the contrast between the dark head and pale neck typical of the adult.

 Similar species

-At the southernmost extent of its range (e.g., Colombia and Panama), the cocoi heron sometimes overlaps in range with the closely related and similarly sized great blue heron (A. herodias).
+At the northernmost extent of its range (e.g., Colombia and Panama), the cocoi heron sometimes overlaps in range with the closely related and similarly sized great blue heron (A. herodias).
 The cocoi is distinguished by a striking white neck and solid black crown, but the duller juveniles are more easily confused.